Pablo-Gonzalez-Calderon/chic-header-package/lib/layout.typ

  * Chic-header - A package for Typst
  * Pablo González Calderón (c) 2023
  *
- * props.typ -- The package's file for handling header and footer
+ * layout.typ -- The package's file for handling header and
- * layouts properly
+ * footer layouts properly
  *
  * This file is under the MIT license.
 For more
  * information see LICENSE on the package's main folder.